SgtWiggles/ume/README.md

 VTE based terminal emulator forked from sakura

 A couple of key differences are:
-  - Colors are changable from the config file
+  - Colors are changeable from the config file
   - More rebindable keys
   - Config colors are compatible with termite